zlccccc/3DVG-Transformer/README.md

 This repository is for the **ICCV 2021** paper "[3DVG-Transformer: Relation Modeling for Visual Grounding on Point Clouds](https://openaccess.thecvf.com/content/ICCV2021/papers/Zhao_3DVG-Transformer_Relation_Modeling_for_Visual_Grounding_on_Point_Clouds_ICCV_2021_paper.pdf)"

-This method is the 1st method on the [ScanRefer benchmark](http://kaldir.vc.in.tum.de/scanrefer_benchmark/) (2021/3 - 2021/11), and is the winner of CVPR2021 [1st Workshop on Language for 3D Scenes](https://language3dscenes.github.io/)
+Our method "3DVG-Transformer+" is the 1st method on the [ScanRefer benchmark](http://kaldir.vc.in.tum.de/scanrefer_benchmark/) (2021/3 - 2021/11), and is the winner of CVPR2021 [1st Workshop on Language for 3D Scenes](https://language3dscenes.github.io/)

 ![image-Model](demo/Model.png)

 ## Introduction